rtcharity/resources.eahub.org/content/guides_and_tips/tips-from-student-organizations.md

 Next year we're planning on doing a 'Giving Game', which is on this website.

-From Alex Richard at Stanford:
+<a name="stutips-stanford">From Alex Richard at Stanford:

 Thanks to Michael Dickens, Caroline Ellison, and Kelsey Piper for providing feedback on this section.